Wezile Harmans

 About

-Wezile Harmans (b.
-1990; Port Elizabeth, South Africa) is an interdisciplinary mixed-media artist who leverages the mediums of performance, video art, installation, and painting to highlight issues pertaining to social justice and inequalities.
-Deeply rooted in theories attached to defamiliarization, human behaviour, and symbolism, Harmans’ practice is a witness to the act of creation, materialized through Harmans’ observation of unwelcoming spaces, prejudices, and critical self-reflexivity.
+Wezile Harmans is an Art Practitioner and Researcher who leverages the mediums of performance, video, installation and mixed media to highlight issues pertaining to social justice inequalities.
+Deeply rooted in the theories attached to defamiliarization, human behaviour, and symbolism.
+Harmans’ practice is a witness to the act of creation, materialized through observation of welcoming and unwelcoming spaces, prejudices, and critical self-reflexivity.

 PANEL TALKS AND CONFERENCES